 The food arrived on deck via helicopter just as we were leaving, so like a good ‘ol fire staging tradition, the food never got to those that needed it most.
 When we got back to Port Kembla fire station the sight was surreal.
 Dark had set in, and the floodlight lit staging area had dozens of fire trucks from all over Sydney and south coast.
 All were waiting there patiently, trying their best no doubt to get out there and back us up, but without transport.

-The staging area looked like a party, or a circus, after what we’d been through.
+The staging area looked like a concert or a fete from a distance, after what we’d been through.
 Flashing lights of emergency vehicles, BBQ’s and drink stalls.
 There were hundreds of people chatting and laughing, with the hum of voices, engines and generators.
 I saw friends and comrades that I hadn’t seen for years.
 You know, the typical reunion type vibe you get amongst first responders at major emergency incidents.
 The irony was though, that this staging area was literally miles from the incident, there was no smoke, there was no fire to be seen.
-It was bizarre.

 The group of firies that fought along side me that day were already good mates, but as we showered and warmed up, tagging and bagging our contaminated gear, we had a sense that we had done something special, something that few had ever done, or ever will do anywhere in the world.
 Any other structure like that on land would have burnt to the ground, but because of the steel frames and compartmentation, it stood up to the blaze and turned into a big oven.
 We probably could have retreated, but we were determined to extinguish it (probably in the hope that we would have time to still play touch footy).
 The officers on board commented weeks later that no matter how much they tried to rest and rehydrate us, we just kept going back in, hour after hour.